james-whitehead/james-whitehead.github.io/_posts/2018-05-11-markdown-test.md

 ---
 published: true
+layout: post
+title: Markdown Test
+excerpt: A list of all Markdown elements to test the style
+comments: true
 ---
-## A list of all Markdown elements to test CSS

 ### Syntax